-Knowing when your company or brand is ready for PR can be a little tricky.
-While every founder or brand wants positive press, it’s important not to waste time or resources on PR if you are not ready.
+Knowing when your company or public brand is ready for PR can be a little tricky.
+While every founder or public figure may always want positive press, it’s important not to waste time or resources on PR if you are simply not yet ready for attention and eyes to be on your product, service or brand.

 If your business is growing, chances are you have newsworthy stories to share with the world and are therefore ready for public relations.
 PR campaigns are most effective when a brand or company has a launch of a new product or service coming up or new executive leadership appointee has been added to a growing startup.